-In 1849, John Brown moved his family to a lonely farm in North Elba, N.Y., a post from where he’d work to help freed slaves build new lives in the rocky Adirondack soil.
+In 1849, John Brown moved his family to a lonely farm in North Elba, N.Y., a post from where he’d work to help free Black New Yorkers build new lives in the rocky Adirondack soil.
 Ten years later, he led his audacious raid on the armory at Harpers Ferry, W. Va., seeking to steal enough weapons to arm an insurrection and bring an end to slavery.

 The raid failed.
 He was caught, tried and executed.